UBC-MDS/exploratory-data-viz/chapters/en/slides/module7/module7_02.md

 logic as we did in previous slides for linking the barchart and scatterplot.

-Here we create a separate scatterplot where the stroke color of each points depends on whether we have selected that state on the map or not.
+Here we create a separate scatterplot where the stroke color (outline) of each points depends on whether we have selected that state on the map or not.

 By default all states on the map are selected so all the points have a black outline.
 As we hover over a state in the map, the outline changes to white for the points whose states are not selected in the map.

-In addition to adding one more visualization for the asthma cases, using the map to identify states can be more helpful than just adding a tooltip to the scatterplot since we might already have an intuition for where different states are located on the map and don’t have to go through each of the point’s tooltip looking for the state name of interest.
+Using the map to identify states can be more helpful than just adding a tooltip to the scatterplot since we might already have an intuition for where different states are located on the map and don’t have to go through each of the point’s tooltip looking for the state name of interest.

-TODO we could change this to be another variable in the map like population, I don’t have a strong opinion, both have advantages.

 ---